elix/elix/README.md

 2. `npm install`.
 3. `npm start`.
 Go to [http://localhost:3000](http://localhost:3000) to see the demos and tests (if you like).

-The Elix project itself uses no build step.
-You are free to use your preferred tool to bundle the Elix modules for better network performance.

 # Unit tests